zynine-/HDHRViewerV2.bundle/README.md

 ## 3. Generate required codec (PMS 0.9.17.x to 1.3.x.)

-Since Plex Media Server 0.9.17.x to 1.3.x, there was a change in the Plex transcoder which caused playback issue on most clients for first time users.
+With Plex Media Server 0.9.17.x to 1.3.x, there was a change in the Plex transcoder which caused playback issue on most clients for first time users.
 To fix this problem, download a short clip from your HDHomeRun device, and add it to your PMS library, and play it.
 Now try using the **HDHR Viewer 2** again.

 ### 1. Download a short clip from your HDHomeRun tuner.
 Download a short clip from your HDHomeRun device using your web browser: